Were Not All Ten Cleansed Luke 17:11-19: How to Be Grateful

 Luke 17:15-19 One of them, when he saw he was healed, came back, PRAISING GOD IN A LOUD VOICE.
 HE THREW HIMSELF AT JESUS’ FEET AND THANKED HIM — and he was a Samaritan.
 Jesus asked, “Were not all ten cleansed?
 Where are the other nine?
 WAS NO ONE FOUND TO RETURN AND GIVE PRAISE TO GOD EXCEPT THIS FOREIGNER?
 Then he said to him, “Rise and go; your faith has made you WELL.”

 Jesus asked three rhetorical questions: “Were not all ten cleansed?
 Were we not all cleansed by the blood of Jesus?
 Where are the other nine?
 Where is their thankfulness?
 “Was no one found to return and give praise to God except this foreigner?”
 Are you telling me only one out of ten is thankful?
-This is one of the few times Jesus expressed aggravation with the ingratitude of people toward God.
+This is one of the few times Jesus expressed aggravation with people’s ingratitude toward God.

-God worked in all ten, but only one properly responded.
+God worked in all ten, but only one correctly responded.
 He stopped everything and ran back to Jesus.
-As he came back he was praising God in a loud voice!
+As he came back, he praised God in a loud voice!
 There’s the loud voice again.
 He threw himself at Jesus’ feet and thanked him.
 How thankful are you for what God has done in your life?
 Have you ever expressed it?
 Have you ever praised God with a loud voice?
-Moreover, have you ever knelt in his presence at Jesus’ feet?
-If not, why not?
-If honestly answered most would say “I’m embarrassed.”
-Aren’t you thankful Jesus wasn’t embarrassed to hang on a cross naked for you?

 How thankful are you?
 Many go through life showing themselves to the priests.
 “See how clean I am!
 Look what God’s done for me!”
 Only a few truly thank God with a proper response.
-God loves and appreciates our expressions of thankfulness and there’s a reason.
+God loves and appreciates our expressions of thankfulness, and there’s a reason.

 Verse 14 said all ten were cleansed – katharizo {kath-ar-id’-zo} make clean from physical stains and dirt.